Whose personal information do we collect?

 Personal information is any information or an opinion about you where your identity is apparent or can reasonably be ascertained.
 Sensitive information includes, but is not limited to, any information relating to a persons ethnicity or race, religion, or any health information collected or obtained directly from you or through third parties.

-For the purposes of providing health, general and travel insurance and ambulance cover we collect and hold a range of information, including:
+For the purposes of providing health and ambulance cover we collect and hold a range of information, including:

-- A record of your name, address, age, dependants and contact details, including telephone and facsimile numbers and email addresses;
+- A record of your name, address, age, dependants and contact details, including phone and email addresses;

 - Information relating to a claim for benefits concerning your health and any medical services or hospital treatment, including details of where, when and from whom you have received that medical service or hospital treatment and the nature of it;